jensdietrich/se-teaching/asm/README.md

 The agent class is `nz.ac.vuw.jenz.asm.instrumentation.LogFieldWriteAgent`, the actual byte code manipulation is implemented as an ASM visitor in `nz.ac.vuw.jenz.asm.instrumentation.LogFieldWriteVisitor`.

 There are some simple tests that demonstrate this functionality.
 Note that tests may have to be run with Maven (`mvn test`), IDEs may not be able to pick up the surefire configuration.

+## Deploying and Using the Agent

+An agent jar can be built with `mvn package` (note that this includes some redundant classes from other packages not actually needed).
+This is achieved by using the *maven assembly plugin* configured in `pom.xml`.
+In particular, the manifest of this jar contains the agent class set as *Premain-Class*.

+The application also contains a very simple application `nz.ac.vuw.jenz.asm.example.App` that accesses a field.
+After building the project, run the following base configuration:

+`java -cp target/classes/ nz.ac.vuw.jenz.asm.example.App`

+This will log start and termination to the console.
+Then run the application with the agent deployed as JVM argument as follows:

+`java -cp target/classes/ -javaagent:target/log-field-write-agent.jar nz.ac.vuw.jenz.asm.example.App`

+This will also log the field write access to the console.